Three subjects to include in a successful social media strategy: Author Edition

 Using social media as an author isn’t just about selling your books.
 It’s about growing and maintaining a fan base, especially for new authors and indie authors.

-If you can grow a following of loyal fans, you’ll already have willing readers when your next book comes out.
+If you can grow a following of loyal fans, you’ll already have willing readers ready when your next book comes out.
 And guests for your book signing events.
 And BETA readers or reviewers.

 But too many posts that just say “buy my book” does not a following make.
 You need to offer more.